DPS superintendent says substitute teachers will be getting paid double if teachers strike

 “If we have teachers who are striking, they aren’t being paid,” said Cordova, “so, the funds that would have gone to pay our teachers, we’ll use to pay our substitutes.”

-We will not know whether the union will strike or not until the voting is complete Tuesday night, but teacher say they are ready to move forward.
+The public will not know whether the union will strike or not until the voting is complete Tuesday night, but teachers said they are ready to move forward.

 Teachers' Stories

-“We are 1% difference right now,” said Edwards, “that’s eight million dollars.”
+“We are 1 percent difference right now,” said Edwards, “that’s $8 million.”

 The District’s Response

-“We’re not talking about a 1% increase to our teachers, we’re talking about a 10% increase to our teachers,” said Cordova.
+“We’re not talking about a 1 percent increase to our teachers, we’re talking about a 10 percent increase to our teachers,” said Cordova.
 “Our teachers are asking for about a 12 and a half increase.
-I think a 10% increase is incredibly generous and incredibly competitive.”
+I think a 10 percent increase is incredibly generous and incredibly competitive.”

-Superintendent Susana Cordova says that with their proposal, some teachers will be getting an 11-15 thousand-dollar increase.
+Superintendent Susana Cordova said that with their proposal, some teachers will be getting an $11,000 - $15,000 increase.

-If they tried to create a proposal with the union’s base salary and the district’s incentives, Cordova says it would double the shortfall.
+If they tried to create a proposal with the union’s base salary and the district’s incentives, Cordova said it would double the shortfall.

-“It’s no longer eight million that we’re short, it’s 16 million that we’re short,” she said, “the amount of money they have taken out of incentives, they have placed into their base and that’s where we’re not willing to compromise.”
+“It’s no longer 8 million that we’re short, it’s 16 million that we’re short,” she said.
+“The amount of money they have taken out of incentives they have placed into their base and that’s where we’re not willing to compromise.”

 One of the biggest complaints from teachers was the number of administrators and how much they were getting paid.

-“They try to put in money into things that we do not need or do not currently work,” said Edwards.
+“They try to put in money into things that we do not need or do not currently work,” Edwards said.

-Cordova has been on the job for 11 days counting weekends, but she says she hasn’t had enough time to look at cuts because she’s too busy negotiating.
+Cordova has been on the job for 11 days counting weekends, but she said she hasn’t had enough time to look at cuts because she’s too busy negotiating.

-If teachers do go on strike and walk out of their classrooms, Cordova says schools are going to stay open.
-“We will have substitute teachers,” she explained, “all the central office staff who are licensed will be deployed to our schools.”
+If teachers do go on strike and walk out of their classrooms, Cordova said schools are going to stay open.
+“We will have substitute teachers,” she explained.
+“All the central office staff who are licensed will be deployed to our schools.”

-She says she’s willing to pay substitute teachers double.
+She said she’s willing to pay substitute teachers double.
 Granted, that’s less than what teachers are getting paid now, but 9NEWS did ask why not just use that money for teachers' salaries?

 State’s Intervention